syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/how-to/open-add-edit-dialog.md

-> We should select any one of the row in Gantt to open the edit dialog.
+> Any one of the row in Gantt should be selected to open the edit dialog.